element36-io/cash36-frontend/README.md

-# Bootstraped with create-react-app
+# Configuration

+The local server starts using our infura account.
+Please configure your own in .env-cmdrc or connect to your local client.

-# Running the dev server
+# Running the frontend locally against cash36.io and the mainnet

 - Run 'yarn install' or 'npm install'
 - Use the command 'yarn start' or 'npm start'
-- Dev server can be accessed on http://localhost:3000/
+- The local server connects to can be accessed on http://localhost:3000/

-# Running the prod server & ssl
+# Running the frontend locally with rinkeby

-We use Nginx with a
+- yarn start:rinkeby

+The rinkeby network may be down - its only stared when needed.
+Contact element36 if you need a relyable instance; we support also other networks than rinkeby.
+This